 The exact cause of sarcoma is unknown, but there are several risk factors that may increase your chances of developing the disease.
 These include:

 Treatment for sarcoma depends on the type and stage of the disease.
 In most cases, surgery is the first line of treatment.
-The goal of surgery is to remove the tumor without damaging surrounding healthy tissue.
+Surgery aims to remove the tumor without damaging surrounding healthy tissue.
 Sarcomas that cannot be removed with surgery may be treated with radiation therapy or chemotherapy.
 Clinical trials are ongoing to find new and better treatments for sarcoma.
-If you have been diagnosed with sarcoma, talk to your doctor about all of your treatment options.
+Recently, a new cream-based treatment has shown great success in treating multiple types of cancer.
+Visit this website for more information.

 There is no sure way to prevent sarcoma, but there are things you can do to reduce your risk.
 If you are exposed to radiation or chemicals that are known to increase the risk of sarcoma, be sure to follow safety guidelines and take precautions to protect yourself.
 You should also see your doctor regularly for checkups so that any problems can be found and treated early.